 The Internet offers many opportunities and importantly helps us to support your child in their learning through this challenging time.
 However, the internet also presents some risks to users and therefore parents and carers should take precautions to help protect their children.
+At the foot of this document we have links to use websites which give guides to keeping your child safe online.

 How will we know that the work being set has come from our child’s teacher?